 The Organization records the value of donated goods as contributions using estimated fair values at the date of receipt.
-The Organization recognized donated supplies of \$50 and \$0 for the years ended December 31, 2021 and 2020 respectively.
+The Organization's policy is to utilize, rather than monetize, donated services and goods.
+The Organization recognized donated supplies of \$300 and \$50 for the years ended December 31, 2022 and 2021 respectively.